EliasHasle/patch-interpolation/README.md

 # patch-interpolation
 A simple implementation of cubic and bicubic (Catmull-Rom) interpolation, including dynamic patches.
-Initially developed while working at NTNU IHB in Ålesund under @hmgaspar.
+Initially developed while working at NTNU IHB in Ålesund under @hmgaspar. **The patches are restricted to a regular x,y grid.** There are no pressing plans for creating a version with interpolation of all coordinates, but contributions/forks are welcome.

 Install as ES Module with npm (requires git):